Zefk/Solarus-ARPG-Game-Development-Book_2/seperated_chapters/done/9_chapter-6.md

 2. Cannon start with a number

 3. No spaces between variables.
-EX: local the varaible (It should be: local the_varaible)
+EX: `local the variable` should be: `local the_variable`.
 ```

 Acceptable:`